 Beauty Is an Edge of Becoming

 John O'Donohue was a poet, theologian, and philosopher.
-He authored several books, including Anam Ċara, Beauty, and To Bless the Space Between Us, a collection of blessings published posthumously.
-His newest book, Walking in Wonder: Eternal Wisdom for a Modern World, was published in November 2018.
-He died on January 4, 2008.
+He authored beloved books, including Anam Ċara and Beauty: The Invisible Embrace.
+To Bless the Space Between Us, a collection of blessings, was published posthumously.
+A wonderful book drawn from his voice in conversation, Walking in Wonder: Eternal Wisdom for a Modern World, was published in November 2018.

 Krista Tippett, host: Culturally, beauty is one of those muddied words.
 Our minds have been trained to go to perfect bodies and flawless faces on the covers of magazines.
 But that, as the late, great Irish poet and philosopher of beauty John O’Donohue helpfully distinguished, is glamour.
 I’ve taken his definition as my own, for naming beauty in all its nuance in the moment-to-moment reality of our days: beauty is that in the presence of which we feel more alive.

 John O’Donohue’s own creativity of philosophy and poetry and being emerged from the dazzling raw land of Connemara in western Ireland: